jr0cket/javascript-meteor-workshop/00-setting-up-your-environment.md

 A specific Microsoft windows download is available at: [http://win.meteor.com/].

-### Test Play framework is working
+### Test Meteor framework is working

-  Test play is configured correctly by running the following command:
+  Test meteor is configured correctly by running the following command:

     meteor